Explained: The Budget proposal to increase the insurance cover on bank deposits

 New Delhi, Feb 04: In the Union Budget that was tabled on Saturday, the government proposed to increase the insurance cover on bank deposits from Rs 1 lakh to Rs 5 lakh.

-This was done with an aim of instilling more trust of the public in the banking system.
+This was done with the aim of instilling more trust of the public in the banking system.

 Why was the insurance cover hiked: